 80-90% Whole foods and 10-20% Fun foods

-When eating ‘whole foods’ I recommend a paleo style diet, while still including some grains like oatmeal, and white rice.
+When eating ‘whole foods’ I recommend a paleo style diet, while still including some whole grains like oatmeal, and brown rice.

 The paleo approach is the most unprocessed and balanced diet that resembles what our human hunter-gather ancestors ate thousands of years ago.
 Eating a paleo style diet will lead to major improvements in your health and well-being and of course weight loss.

 If you are trying to lose weight, eating a paleo style diet will make losing fat a lot easier.
 Whole foods are naturally lower in calories, and more filling versus hyper palatable processed foods that make you want to eat more and are high in calories.

 Counting calories and macros are very similar in that they are both units of energy that we get from food.

 Counting calories is how much energy that you get from the food you eat, and macros is the percentage of each nutrient (protein, fats, and carbs) that you get from your food in a day.
 When you count your macros, you are essentially counting your calories at the same time.